AnuragSingh7292/Remote-sensing-image-retrieval-deep-learning-/README.md

 Fusion models ranking: ResNet family fusion > Pairwise ResNet fusion > MobileNet fusion

 Best configuration: ResNet50 + ResNet101 + ResNet152

+📄 Research Paper
+This work is part of an ongoing research study.
+The research paper based on these experiments is currently **under preparation / review** and will be uploaded here once officially published.